wrld3d/ios-api/README.md

 ## API Overview

-There are three main types that the app interacts with when using the eeGeo iOS API: EGMapView, EGMapApi, and EGMapDelegate.
+There are three main types that the app interacts with when using the eeGeo iOS API: EGMapView, EGMapDelegate, and EGMapApi.

 #### [EGMapView](https://github.com/eegeo/ios-api/blob/master/src/public/EGMapView.h)